 The Washington Post described David Gordon as

 He's a life-long troubadour whose compelling voice, keen sense of drama, and offbeat humor have charmed audiences worldwide.
-His international performing career reaches from Bach to country music, from grand opera to jazz, from Mozart to to Fats Waller.
+His international performing career reaches from Bach to country music, from grand opera to jazz, from Mozart to John Lennon.